Your breast tissue starts to develop during puberty. Your breasts

 Goat's Rue: Helps to build breast tissue and can improve milk supply as well as increase milk flow.

-Fenugreek is a good herbal treatment widely used by nursing mothers.
+Fenugreek is an excellent herbal treatment widely used by nursing mothers.

 Polycystic Ovarian Syndrome Treatments Associated with Low Milk Supply